tombomba/tombomba.github.io/_posts/2020-02-12-the-wes-anderson-movie-part-ix.md

 Years past, critics and audiences thrashed directors for repeating themselves.
 Not so much anymore.
 Today, there's comfort in the same again.
 Anderson succeeds inside the niche he created (cf: this trailer, with its familiar beats, gentle voiceovers, quirky characters, and obsessive design).
 As with all franchisors, repetition is the goal.

 This places Anderson in an odd position: an auteurist who is more craftsman than artist, who never grew as a writer or director.
-Once he defined his style with "Rushmore," there was no substantive change to the look and feel of his movies, to the why and how of his stories.
+Once he defined himself with "Rushmore," there was no substantive change to the look and feel of his movies, to the why and how of his stories.
 This places his work in an odd position: there's little reason to debate the merits of one picture over another, to talk about "Moonrise Kingdom" versus "Grand Budapest," and even his rabid followers stretch to do it.

 David Ehrlich, film critic and apparent stan, isn't wrong when he [says](https://twitter.com/davidehrlich/status/1227660182555123713), "Complaining that Wes Anderson has made another Wes Anderson movie is like being mad at a bagel for having a hole in the middle."